InFAMys/Aircraft/README.md

 ```
 npm install nodemon -g
 ```
-* Import Database ("aircraft.sql") To Your PhpMyAdmin
+* Import Database (aircraft.sql) To Your PhpMyAdmin

 ### Running
 * Run With